 The core competencies are the very same skills being sought by top global organizations because they are recognized as critical for success in our rapidly-evolving, interconnected world.

 By reinforcing the learning objectives — a set of “foundational concepts” you can build on for the rest of your life and a set of automatic mental skills called “habits of mind” — Minerva helps you build a robust foundation for future success.
-Together, the habits and concepts (HCs) form the basis of what we teach in all fields of study.
+Together, the habits of mind and foundational concepts (HCs) form the basis of what we teach in all fields of study.

 In addition to learning the HCs, you also gain a breadth of understanding across disciplines and cultures, as well as depth in the areas you are most passionate about.
 Through a mix of interdisciplinary exploration and concentrated study, you gain diverse knowledge across fields and expertise in your selected domain.